wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==

+= 2.90.9.9.3 =
+* changed : try no whitespace in send_feed_file
+* changed : send application/atom+xml header before feed file to maybe prevent invalid mime type errors
+* changed : request feed set to feed = atom in fetch_feed
+* updated : can now request author/category and tag posts by using appropriate url in comment form of a commentluv enabled site

+= 2.90.9.9.2 =
+* added : try to increase memory available to commentluv
+* changed : set encoding to match that of the blog in send_feed_file

+= 2.90.9.9.1 =
+* fixed : trying new encoding of send_feed_file to match blog encoding

 = 2.90.9.9 =
 * fixed : trying updated detection routines to be compatible with new WP 3.4 query code